 Milo the robot is designed to be interesting and approachable for learners with ASD.
 He can walk, talk and even model human facial expressions.
 Milo never gets frustrated or tired.
 He consistently delivers lessons in a way that INDIVIDUALS with autism respond to.
 This recurring positive experience creates an environment in which people can learn and thrive.
 Robots4Autism helps individuals with ASD improve their social and behavioral skills and gain the confidence they need to succeed academically and socially.

 A humanoid robot that engages learners with Autism and delivers lessons with embedded evidenced -based practices that teach social emotional and behavior skills.

 We’re honored that so many school districts and therapy centers use Robots4Autism to teach social skills to their students.
 Take a look at how just a few of them are using Milo the robot to increase the learning performance of students with autism.

 In partnership, Robokind and The Autism Society are launching the Robots4Autism School Grant Program.
-The success of the Robots4Autism program to teach positive behaviors that learners with ASD adopt, is crucial for their success in school, their ability to better function in society and adds greatly to create a more tranquil home life improving the quality of life for families.
+The success of the Robots4Autism program to teach positive behaviors that learners with ASD adopt, is crucial for their success in school, their ability to better function in society …read more

 The Robots4Autism curriculum and its delivery by Milo the robot is based on research and best practices that show that children with autism are often more comfortable and engaged with robots than when working with a human therapist alone.